+10.6.4 Proposed Amendment No. 54 (Deemed Provisions) to Town Planning Scheme No. 6 - Initiation of Amendment and adoption of draft Amendment provisions

 Location: City of South Perth

 Ward: All

 Applicant: City of South Perth

-File Ref: D-17-39790 Date: 23 May 2017
+File Ref: D-17-39790

+Date: 23 May 2017

 Author: Gina Fraser, Senior Strategic Planning Officer

-Reporting Officer: Vicki Lummer, Director Development and Community procedure frameworks that effectively guide decisionmaking in an accountable and transparent manner.
+Reporting Officer: Vicki Lummer, Director Development and Community Services

-Ensure that the City has the organisational capacity, advocacy and governance framework and systems to deliver the priorities identified in the Strategic Community
+Strategic Direction: Governance, Advocacy and Corporate Management Ensure that the City has the organisational capacity, advocacy and governance framework and systems to deliver the priorities identified in the Strategic Community Plan

-Council Strategy: 6.3 Continue to develop best practice policy and
+Council Strategy: 6.3 Continue to develop best practice policy and procedure frameworks that effectively guide decision-making in an accountable and transparent manner.